Menu Close

 Sweden is a constitutional monarchy.
 It is indeed one of the oldest monarchies in the world.
 The monarch is the head of state; however, performs mostly ceremonial duties.
 The head of government is the prime minister.
 The Social Democrats, Green Party, Moderate Party, Centre Party, New Democracy, Liberal People’s Party, Christian Democrats and Left Party are some of the key political parties in the country.

 Sweden is a member of the European Union and the WTO.
 It is well-known for its peacetime non-alignment and wartime neutrality foreign policies.
 It is indeed one of the most pacifist countries in the world.
 Its political stability is very good and conducive to smooth running of business operations.
-However, many people are concerned about crime and law and order issues.
-According to Statista (2020) law and order is a key concern, while immigration is the top socio-political concern in the country.

 Economic forces that affect Sweden

 Sweden has low public debt compared to many advanced countries in the world.
 Its key industries are agriculture, manufacturing, telecommunications, pharmaceuticals, tourism, and finance.
-Assa Abloy, Electrolux, Ericsson, Essity, H&M, IKEA, Skanska, Spotify, Vattenfall, and Volvo are some of the top Swedish companies that have greatly influenced consumer behaviour around the world (Åkerström, 2020).
+Assa Abloy, Electrolux, Ericsson, Essity, H&M, IKEA, Skanska, Spotify, Vattenfall, and Volvo are some of the top Swedish companies that have greatly influenced consumer behaviour around the world (Swedish Institute, 2023).

 Sweden offers a competitive market environment and a skilled labour-force.
 However, unemployment, particularly youth unemployment is a problem for the country.
 Likewise, falling tax revenues may cause large deficits in public finances in many years to come.